Kubernetes is an Apache 2.0 Open Source container orchestration platform, or a container orchestrator.

 Every pod in the Kubernetes cluster has its own IP address, which is directly routable to every other pod.
 The stable IP addresses provided by services are resolvable by the cluster's internal DNS service, as described in the DNS Concepts.
 This and other networking-related aspects are explained in Networking Concepts.

 Configuration can be exposed to pods specialized resources such as ConfigMaps and Secrets.
 Kubernetes is exposing pod information to the containers running inside the pod through files, which are projected in the container by a mechanism known as the Downward API.
 More details about configuration are available in Configuration Concepts.

-Kubernetes security covers ensuring that the API sever is only accessed by authenticated identities, and the access is limited to resources that are supposed to be accessible to the authenticated identity, and also ensuring that the applications running in containers only access the node and network resources that are supposed to access, and nothing more.
+Kubernetes security system ensures that the API sever is only accessed by authenticated identities, and the access is limited to resources that are supposed to be accessible to the authenticated identity, and also ensuring that the applications running in containers only access the node and network resources that are supposed to access, and nothing more.
 These aspects are discussed in Security Concepts.

 Resources managed by Kubernetes are subject to policies: Limit Ranges, Resource Quotas and specifically for pods, Pod Security Policies.
 More details on resource management are available in Resource Management Concepts.

 Application health monitoring, resource consumption monitoring and scaling decisions require metrics to be collected and analyzed.
 Kubernetes facilitates metrics collection from containers, pods, services and other resources via metric pipelines.
 Metrics and metric pipelines are discussed in Metrics in Kubernetes.